Cheekpiece

 The above, plain, pancake cheekpieces do not have beaded edges.

 These cheekpieces are not of the pancake type.
-Their leading edges flow either into the comb (in the instance of the Griffin & Howe rifle on the left) or into the wrist (in the instance of the Gene Simillion custom rifle on the right).
+Their leading edges flow either into the comb (in the instance of the Griffin & Howe rifle above) or into the wrist (in the instance of the James Tucker custom rifle below).

 Cheekpiece - A broad, flat, raised area on the side of a buttstock.
 While considered a sign of a well-appointed gun, it actually may interfere with natural mounting and pointing---somewhat negating the positive effect of cast-off.
 The cheekpiece is carved on the left side of a stock for a right-handed shooter; it is on the right side for a left-handed shooter.